 The Deadliest Flu in History (7)

-Lewis began something unique – beef peptone broth with blood added.
+Deadliest Flu (7): Paul Adin Lewis (1879-1929) began something unique – beef peptone broth with blood added.
 Next, to grow cultures of the pathogens, which were isolated cases.

-In addition, he prepared a pathogen for B. Influenza, type one and two, including pneumococcal and hemolytic Streptococcus.
-After preparing extremely small amounts of his serum, he gave his cure to sixty people.
-To his delight, only three developed pneumonia and no one died; eventually the control group had ten cases of pneumonia and no one else perished.
+Additionally, he prepared a pathogen for B. Influenza, type one and two, including pneumococcal and hemolytic Streptococcus.
+After preparing minimal amounts of his serum, he gave his cure to sixty people.
+To his delight, only three developed pneumonia, and no one died; eventually, the control group had ten pneumonia cases, and no one else perished.

-His lab, small, but still feeling he had something which may help so he called in the largest lab, the Department of Health.
-The process took three weeks and during this time Lewis began to work on yet another serum, he thought, he would cure this disease.
-A serum would target only one organism and Lewis thought Pfeiffer had discovered the bacillus B. influenza and Lewis believed it had to be this disease.
+His lab was small, but still feeling he had something that may help, so he called in the largest lab, the Department of Health.
+The process took three weeks, and during this time, Lewis began to work on yet another serum.
+He thought he would cure this disease.
+A serum would target only one organism, and Lewis thought Pfeiffer had discovered the bacillus B. influenza, and Lewis believed it had to be this disease.

 Scientists were frustrated as they continued to watch this deadly virus spread throughout the world.
 More people were missing work, school, and officials were closing all forms of entertainment.
 Now, large businesses closed since the majority of those workers were sick or dying.

 Avery began immediately never finding one test to contain Gram-negative bacteria.
-He thought he was testing soldiers, known to drink, but each soldier proved negative regarding alcohol; instead they were filled with water.
-When Avery replaced the water with alcohol all the samples returned with a Gram-Negative bacteria.
+He thought he was testing soldiers known to drink, but each soldier proved negative regarding alcohol; instead, they were filled with water.
+When Avery replaced the water with alcohol, all the samples returned with Gram-negative bacteria.

-On September 27th a notice made it to the Surgeon General from Deven, “It is established that the influenza at Camp Deven is caused by the bacillus Pfeiffer.”
+On September 27th, a notice made it to the Surgeon General from Deven, “It is established that influenza at Camp Deven is caused by the bacillus Pfeiffer.”
 The notice came from Welch, Cole, and Victor Vaughn.

 If you notice Avery’s name did not appear on the notice, his own findings did not spell out the word established or caused.
 He only recalled the seven autopsies, proved to be, cause unknown.

 Avery returned to New York and went to work, hardly taking time to eat or sleep, working on one experiment after another.
-Avery, unlike the other scientists, he wanted to work alone and never wanted to be disturbed.
-If a young scientist or investigator worked under him they learned the ropes and became admirers of this man and his work.
-Some of the young workers believed Avery was incapable of relating at a normal level, he found it difficult to be social.
+Avery, unlike the other scientists, wanted to work alone and never wanted to be disturbed.
+If a young scientist or investigator worked under him, they learned the ropes and became admirers of this man and his work.
+Some of the young workers believed Avery was incapable of relating at a normal level.
+He found it difficult to be social.
 One would name him The Hunter; he thought Avery was the picture of a man or woman sitting quietly waiting for his prey.
-No one could rush this scientist, he told those who worked under him, “Disappointment is my daily bread.
+No one could rush this scientist.
+He told those who worked under him, “Disappointment is my daily bread.
 I thrive on it.”

-Orders were received from Washington D.C. on October 3rd for all personnel working on the anti pneumococcal vaccine to report to San Francisco.
-Avery and Cole, if you recall, worked on, and tested the vaccine and found some success, but Avery was not satisfied at the success he had at Camp Upton.
-To Avery it was the test of all scientists, rushing to grow Pfeiffer’s in their laboratories.
+Orders were received from Washington D.C. on October 3rd for all personnel working on the anti-pneumococcal vaccine to report to San Francisco.
+Avery and Cole, if you recall, worked on and tested the vaccine and found some success, but Avery was not satisfied with the success he had at Camp Upton.
+To Avery, it was the test of all scientists rushing to grow Pfeiffer’s in their laboratories.

 What would sound rather opposite to the normal man, or investigator, Avery thought the inability to find the bacillus was because it was not present or due to incompetence.
-Avery learned during his research pneumococcal inhibited the growth of Pfeiffer’s so he wanted to stop the growth of pneumococcal by adding a chemical, sodium oleate, it would block pneumococcal from his experiments.
+Avery learned during his research that pneumococcal inhibited the growth of Pfeiffer’s, so he wanted to stop the growth of pneumococcal by adding a chemical, sodium oleate, which would block pneumococcal from his experiments.

 Another interesting fact, Avery also found that blood added at two-hundred degrees allowed B. influenza to flourish.

-Avery published he report in JAMA; it read in part, “It is possible that technical difficulties in the isolation and growth of this microorganism may be in part responsible for the discordant results obtained at laboratories.
+Avery published the report in JAMA; it read in part, “Technical difficulties in the isolation and growth of this microorganism may be in part responsible for the discordant results obtained at laboratories.”
 The use of this medium has led to an increase in positive findings of B. influenza in actual cases of the disease and in convalescents.”

-We have learned the names of the best Scientists who kept failing, but still investigating with different techniques.
-Researchers were uncertain and believed this was a virus which causes influenza.
+We have learned the names of the best Scientists who kept failing but still investigating with different techniques.
+Researchers were uncertain and believed this was a virus that causes influenza.
 The scientists were aware, death was all around them, and they were even a large target.
-Investigators for the illness, searching for the cause, traveled from one lab to another, rubbing elbows with one expert, and leaning over the white coat of the next.
-Researchers tried to produce something, anything different but they knew nothing has produced a thing for those dead.
+Investigators for the illness, searching for the cause, traveled from one lab to another, rubbing elbows with one expert and leaning over the next’s white coat.
+Researchers tried to produce something, anything different, but they knew nothing had produced a thing for those dead.